pranabdas/arpespythontools/docs/gs.md

 import arpespythontools as arp
 ```

-If you put the library inside your working directory, your don't need first two
+If you put the library inside your working directory, you don't need first two
 lines above.

 ### Run Python and Jupyter notebook in Docker container